LPM_banner_presents_web

 redemptive_story_teller_award_lpm“In Spite of Darkness” wins the Redemptive Storyteller Award 2008 and will be screened at the Redemptive Film Festival (Virginia Beach)

 Order your DVD!
-(EN or with German or Italian subtitles)
+(Europe) with German or Italian subtitles)

 Silver Telly AwardIn Spite of Darkness wins 3 Silver Telly Awards in the categories: Videography / Cinematography; use of Music and Religious / Spirituality